ChristopherA/intro-mac-command-line/part1-basics.md

 The * and ?
 Wildcards
 ---------------------

-Sometimes you want to rename or delete multiple files all at once.
+Sometimes you want copy, rename or delete multiple files all at once.
 We can do this by using the `*` (sometimes called  _star_) wildcard character to replace zero or more characters in a filename or directory.

 The command `rm *` will delete every thing in the current working directory except for those files that are special and begin with a `.`, thus until you are very experienced, I recommend that you always use the `-i` (for _interactive_) option when using `rm`.